mad-lab-fau/carwatch-python/README.md

 The core functionalities of the `carwatch` package are

+* creating a QR-Code for configuring the [CARWatch App](https://github.com/mad-lab-fau/carwatch-app) (Preparation),
 * creating a PDF with printable barcode labels for the saliva sampling tubes (Preparation),
-* creating a QR-Code for configuring the [CARWatch App](https://github.com/mad-lab-fau/carwatch-app) (Preparation),
-* and extracting the sampling times for the CARWAtch App log recordings (Postprocessing).
+* and extracting the sampling times for the CARWatch app log recordings (Postprocessing).

 ### Programmatic Usage